iden3/snarkjs/README.md

 The `contribute` command creates a ptau file with a new contribution.

-You'll be prompted to enter some random text as an extra source of entropy.
+You'll be prompted to enter some random text to provide an extra source of entropy.

 `contribute` takes as input the transcript of the protocol so far, in this case `pot12_0000.ptau`, and outputs a new transcript, in this case `pot12_0001.ptau`, which includes the computation carried out by the new contributor (`ptau` files contain a history of all the challenges and responses that have taken place so far).